 Whatever you do, leave your phone switched off — if you turn it on, you can cause it to short circuit … and damage it beyond repair.
 Remove the battery and the SIM card, and try to keep the handset as still as possible (the more you move it, the more likely moisture will seep from one area to another).

-Soak your phone in fresh water:
+Soak your phone in fresh water.

-Grab a soft cloth and start wiping:
+Grab a soft cloth, start wiping.

-Dig out that unused bag of rice:
+Dig out the bag of rice.

 Place your phone and its battery into an airtight container, and fill it with dried rice – this will absorb all excess moisture.
-A tupperware box will work, provided it’s big enough, while jars or sealable plastic bags make good alternatives.
+A Tupperware box will work, provided it’s big enough, while jars or sealable plastic bags make good alternatives.
 When phones have been exposed to fresh water, leave it in the rice for 24 hours; when it’s been for a soak in salt water, try 48 hours.

-Finally, put it all back together:
+Putting it all back together.